What is ESID?

-The Effective States and Inclusive Development (ESID) Research Centre is a global partnership investigating the kinds of politics that promote development.
+The Effective States and Inclusive Development (ESID) Research Centre is a global partnership that has investigated the kinds of politics that promote development.

-Funded by DFID, our research spans 26 countries and we have research partners in Bangladesh, Ghana, India, Malawi, Rwanda, South Africa, Uganda and the USA.
+Funded by the UK’s Foreign, Commonwealth & Development Office, our research covered 26 countries, and we worked with research partners in Bangladesh, Ghana, India, Malawi, Rwanda, South Africa, Uganda and the USA.

-ESID is deepening the understanding of governance in the developing world in ways that impact on policy and practice so that people’s lives and livelihoods are improved.
+Led from the Global Development Institute (GDI), Europe’s largest global poverty and inequality institute, ESID worked to deepen the understanding of governance in the developing world in ways that impact on policy and practice so that people’s lives and livelihoods are improved.

 “What kinds of politics can help to secure inclusive development, and how can these be promoted?”